 5. Huanghuacheng – unique wall and water scenery

-To get to Huanghuacheng Great Wall you can go to Dongzhimen by bus 24, 106, 107, 123, 132, 206, or subway line 2 or 13.
+Huanghuacheng Great Wall is located one hour and a half drive from Beijing.
+Instead, to get there by bus, you need to go to Dongzhimen from Beijing downtown, by bus lines n.
+24, 106, 107, 123, 132, 206, or subway line 2 or 13.
 After that take the bus 916 from Dongzhimen to Huairou Town and then catch a bus under the name of “Huairou Waterside Great Wall” that takes you directly to Huanghuacheng.

-If you would prefer to book a tour with some extra help, take a look on TourScanner to compare prices and see which one catches your interest.
+If you would prefer to book a tour take a look at the options on TourScanner to compare prices and see which one catches your interest.

 6. Gubeikou – wild wall and an ancient battle site

-Whether you would like a group tour or private tour, take a look at TourScanner and compare prices.
-An individualized tour is always a good idea in order to get a better explanation and understanding of the Great Wall of China.
+Whether you would like a group tour or private tour, there are many tours to visit the Juyongguan section.
+A private tour is always a good idea to get a more personalized experience of the Great Wall of China.

 8. Huangyaguan – an annual Great Wall marathon race site